Team-MM-FX/Team-MM-FX.github.io/downloads.md

 ---------

+## Single File Downloads
+> Download these if you're playing MM+FX for the first time

 ### Clean Install version (26GB)
 > Full Version of the MM+FX Mod thats easier to install at the expense of being larger in size.